T. E. Lawrence: Arab Revolt

-The Arab Revolt began in June 1916, but it bogged down after a few successes, with a real risk that the Ottoman forces would advance along the coast of the Red Sea and recapture Mecca.
+The Arab Revolt began in June 1916, but it stalled after a few successes, with a real risk that the Ottoman forces would advance along the coast of the Red Sea and recapture Mecca.
 On 16 October 1916, Lawrence was sent to the Hejaz on an intelligence-gathering mission led by Ronald Storrs.
 He interviewed Sharif Hussein's sons Ali, Abdullah, and Faisal, and concluded that Faisal was the best candidate to lead the Revolt.

 In November, S. F. Newcombe was assigned to lead a permanent British liaison to Faisal's staff.
 Newcombe had not yet arrived in the area and the matter was of some urgency, so Lawrence was sent in his place.
 In late December 1916, Faisal and Lawrence worked out a plan for repositioning the Arab forces to put the railway from Syria under threat while preventing the Ottoman forces around Medina from threatening Arab positions.
 Newcombe arrived while Lawrence was preparing to leave Arabia, but Faisal intervened urgently, asking that Lawrence's assignment become permanent.

-Lawrence's most important contributions to the Arab Revolt were in the area of strategy and liaison with British Armed Forces, but he also participated personally in several military engagements: